uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 The EOPS is linked to the accounting period for each source of income and cannot be completed until the end of the accounting period.
 However the customer does not need to complete it until 31st January Year 2.

-### Crystallisation
+### Final declaration
 This is the process that allows the customer to finalise their end of year position.
 This includes any business and personal data they need to provide to HMRC to reach their final tax liability for a specific year.

-Before starting the crystallisation journey the software package will need to ensure that, for the relevant tax year the taxpayer:
+Before starting the final declaration journey the software package will need to ensure that, for the relevant tax year the customer:

 * has finalised EOPS for all their businesses (self-employment and uk-property)
 * has already provided their entire income e.g. interest, dividends, other SA schedules